MSUM-ACM/Planning/README.md

 Refer to the wiki page
 + Home : presentation of the wiki
 + presentations     : speakers and social gathering announcement
-+ projects          : groups projects
++ projects          : group projects
-+ competitions      : ACM MSUM competition for highschool students
++ competitions      : ACM MSUM competition for highschool students and MSUM students programming competition preparation
 + workshops